validatedid/vidchain-doc/tutorial.md

 2. The OpenID Connect Client initiates an Authorize Code flow.
 The user's user agent is redirected to `https://api.vidchain.net/oauth2/auth?client_id=...&redirect_uri=...`

     If unable to authenticate the user (= no session cookie exists), the user agent is redirected to the Login URL, where the user is shown a QR code.

+3. If needed, the Relying Party (the Web) might request in this call identity attributes.
+In this example we request a `VerifiableIdCredential`
-3. The user scans the QR code to authenticate with the wallet app.
+4. The user scans the QR code to authenticate with the wallet app.
-4. The DID Auth process is performed.
+5. The DID Auth process is performed.
-5. The user is redirected to the Client’s `/callback` url along with the Authorization Code.
+6. The user is redirected to the Client’s `/callback` url along with the Authorization Code.
-6. The web application sitting on the callback URL can get the `id_token` from the OIDC Provider using the Authorization Code.
+7. The web application sitting on the callback URL can get the `id_token` from the OIDC Provider using the Authorization Code.

 On the `id_token` you will receive the DID the user used to authenticate using DID Authentication.